 “Wait,” Vivenna said, frowning.
 “What?”

-“Lemks already had us working on some things like this,” Denth said, stretching.
+“Lemks already had us helping on some things like this,” Denth said, stretching.
 “I figured once you saw those papers that you’d want to continue.”

 That’s right, she thought.
 Denth did mention some ‘projects’ Lemks had him and Tonk Fah working on.
 Projects for my father.
-“So Lemks did intend to go through with his plans,” Vivenna said.
+“So Lemks did intend to go through with his plans.”

 Denth shrugged.
 “Yes and no. He was working on undermining Hallandren support for the war, as well as trying to sabotage the armies.
-But, he had enough money stashed away so that he’d be able to run and set himself up real nice, should things turn bad for him in the city.”
+He seemed to want to create unrest in the city to help keep the Hallandren gods focused inward, rather than outward.
+But, he also had enough money stashed away so that he’d be able to run and set himself up real nice, should things turn bad for him.”

 “Always good to have an escape plan,” Tonk Fah said.